malloydata/motherduck-examples/README.md

 Together these three components make a great way to explore and access data.

-The this repository is an example of containing several datasets stored and shared in Motherduck.
-Loading the datamodels in this repository, into Malloy in vscode will allow you to build and run data analysis against these dataset using only your browser.
+This repository is an example of using these three components together.
+The example uses several datasets stored and shared in Motherduck.
+Loading the datamodels from this repository, into Malloy in vscode will allow you to build and run data analysis against the data in Motherduck using only your browser.
+You can modifiy these examples and/or follow this pattern with your own data.

 To run these examples use